byterubpay/byterub-site/_posts/2018-03-28-a-scheduled-protocol upgrade-is-planned for-April-6-2018-03-28.md

 https://coinmarketcap.com/currencies/byterub/#markets

-In addition, services that have integrated ByteRub are, for example, XMR.to, Evercoin, Shapeshift, and Changelly.
+In addition, services that have integrated ByteRub are, for example, BTR.to, Evercoin, Shapeshift, and Changelly.

 Lastly, if you have any questions or need any assistance with upgrading, please leave a comment in this thread and the community and I will help you out.